 - a) All players on a team must have the same color jerseys with numbers that are at least four inches tall printed on the front and back.
 The libero position is to have a sharply contracting color jersey from her teammates.
 Libero allowed only on 8D1 teams.

 - b) Kneepads are mandatory.

 - c) Players are prohibited from wearing the following during matches:

-- Jewelry, including stud earrings
+- Jewelry, including stud earrings (CAN NOT be taped over)

 - Watches

 - Barrettes, metal hair bands or metal clips

 - Hats

 - Faces paintings

 - Glitter

 - Bandanas